Help equip children with skills they will need when they start school and support vital baby-weighing sessions.

 Child Care, Building, Sports Coaching, Teaching and Photography volunteers in Ghana all live together.
-There are usually 1-5 volunteers with a maximum of 20 volunteers when there are larger groups, but this varies considerably throughout the year.
-Some volunteers choose to combine the different volunteer roles while in Ghana.
+Some volunteers choose to combine the different volunteer roles.
+There are usually 1-5 volunteers with a maximum of 20 when there are larger groups, but this varies considerably throughout the year.

 Pod is fully committed to safeguarding and promoting the wellbeing of children and vulnerable adults - please see our Child and Vulnerable Adults Protection Policy.